-“You could [also] create a social story or find one online about Halloween parties to help your child get used to the idea, and show pictures of the place you’ll be going and the people you’ll see, if possible,” Marsh says.
+“You could [also] create a social story or find one online about Halloween parties to help your child get used to the idea, and show pictures of the place you’ll be going and the people you’ll see, if possible,” advises Marsh.

-Sarah Selznick, a pediatric occupational therapist practicing in Virginia, agrees, offering advice specific to children on the autism spectrum.
+Pediatric occupational therapist Sarah Selznick agrees, offering advice specific to children on the autism spectrum.

 “Children with autism often benefit from having a visual schedule of activities so they can prepare,” she says.
 “Writing down a list of the events of the night or using pictures to illustrate what’s expected can be very helpful.”